ramses-organisation/ramses/doc/wiki/User_Tools.md

 DICE is designed to set up one or more galaxies in isolation.
 It is included in RAMSES.

-For more information, see: https://bitbucket.org/vperret/dice/wiki/RAMSES\ simulation
+For more information, see: https://bitbucket.org/vperret/dice/wiki/RAMSES_simulation

 ## MUSIC ##